-For planned maintenance, the goal is to organise maintenance activities to happen at the right time and the right frequency.
+For planned maintenance, the goal is to organize maintenance activities to happen at the right time and at the right frequency.
 Predictive maintenance uses production monitoring data to determine these times and frequencies.

 Furthermore, you could consider allocating one time window for different planned stops (for example, cleaning and maintenance).

 Unplanned production downtime results from machine breakdown so often that many sources name this category simply “Breakdowns” or “Equipment failure”.